rpt25-fec-latke/collin-more-like-this/README.md

-# Game Information Carousel & Side Panel
+# More Like This Section

 > An information section that includes images from the game, a brief description, tags related to the game and other specs.